nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

 Setup:

  * Create a new Realm (e.g. *Test*)
- * Create a new OIDC configuration: OAuth provider -> Configure OpenID Connect -> Create from the Dashboard)
+ * Create a new OIDC configuration: OAuth provider → Configure OpenID Connect → Create from the Dashboard)
- * Create a new Agent (e.g. *mashroom*): Applications -> OAuth 2.0 -> Agent from the Dashboard)
+ * Create a new Agent (e.g. *mashroom*): Applications → OAuth 2.0 → Agent from the Dashboard)
  * Make sure the agent has at least the scopes *openid email profile* and the *ID Token Signing Algorithm* is set to *RS256*
  * Follow [this KB article](https://backstage.forgerock.com/knowledge/kb/article/a15751293) to add the OpenAM groups as roles claim

 You'll find more details about the configuration here: [https://backstage.forgerock.com/docs/openam/13.5/admin-guide](https://backstage.forgerock.com/docs/openam/13.5/admin-guide/#chap-openid-connect)

-If your OpenAM server runs on localhost, the Realm name is *Test* amd the client name *mashroom*, then the config would look like this:
+If your OpenAM server runs on localhost, the Realm name is *Test* and the client name *mashroom*, then the config would look like this:

 ```json
 {